-There are some circumstances where an individual needs evidence of a cohabitation agreement that has been broken and needs to hire someone to investigate.
+There are some circumstances where an individual needs evidence of a cohabitation agreement that has been broken and needs to hire someone for a cohabitation investigation.
 If the party has no evidence to present to the court of the broken agreement, an investigator gets involved to collect proof of the contract violation.

 There are many ways for a cohabitation investigator to collect information that will be reviewed in court.
 Some methods include surveillance, identifying individuals involved, interviewing witnesses, auditing financial assets and conducting background checks.

 Cohabitation investigations usually depend on the agreement that is being violated, the budget and the time takes to collect the evidence to show to the court.
-It could take a couple of days to weeks depending the type of case.
+It could take a couple of days to weeks depending on the type of case.
 Contact the professional team at J.P.
-Investigative Group for any cohabitation investigation questions you may have.
+Investigative Group for any cohabitation investigation or domestic family questions you may have.

 9716 Rea Rd. #211